JimitShah10/RFID--Door-Lock-system/README.md

 # RFID--Door-Lock-system
-This is a RFID door lock system using NodeMCU which stores its data to Firebase(Online database)
+This is a RFID door lock system using NodeMCU which stores its data to Firebase(Online database).
 ## Components Needed
 1.MFRC RC522(RFID Reader) with RFID Cards/Tags
 2.NodeMCU